Margaret Busby: Education and early years

-Publishing
+Publishing career

-While still at university she met her future business partner Clive Allison at a party in Bayswater Road, and they decided to start a publishing company.
+While still at university, she met her future business partner, Clive Allison, at a party in Bayswater Road, and they decided to start a publishing company.
 After graduating, Busby briefly worked at the Cresset Press – part of the Barrie Group – while setting up Allison and Busby (A & B), whose first books were published in 1967, making her the then youngest publisher as well as the first African woman book publisher in the UK – an achievement she has assessed by saying: "[I]t is easy enough to be the first, we can each try something and be the first woman or the first African woman to do X, Y or Z. But, if it's something worthwhile you don't want to be the only. ...I hope that I can, in any way, inspire someone to do what I have done but learn from my mistakes and do better than I have done."